Dera Ismail Khan Khyber Pakhtunkhwa, Pakistan Travel Guide

 Limited informal boating happens on the Indus River.
 No organized water sports are available.

-These are not available in the region.
+These aren't available in the region.

 Engage with local traditions and community life for a understanding of Dera Ismail Khan.